enevtihq/enevti-core/README.md

 APN_IS_PRODUCTION=<insert value here> # default to true
 ```

-Please note that, these information are required in order to run Enevti Core with plugins.
+Please note that, these informations are required in order to run Enevti Core with plugins.
 More on these services will be explained below

 <p align="right">(<a href="#readme-top">back to top</a>)</p>